saul/cvar-unhide-s2/cvarlist.md

 cl_fake_timeout | devonly, cl | Default: false<br>
 cl_fasttempentcollision | devonly, cl | Default: 5<br>
 cl_firstperson_legs | devonly, cl | Default: true<br>
+cl_firstperson_legs_aoproxy | devonly, cl | Default: true<br>
 cl_fixedcrosshairgap | cl, a, per_user | Default: 3<br>For crosshair style 1: How big to make the gap between the pips in the fixed crosshair cl_flushentitypacket | cheat | Default: 0<br>For debugging.
 Force the engine to flush an entity packet. cl_force_next_signon_to_reset | devonly | Default: false<br>
-cl_frametime_summary_report_detailed | cl, release | Default: true<br>When a perf report is dumped at the end of the session, should it be detailed? cl_fullupdate | cheat | Force uncompressed update cl_game_mode_convars | devonly, cl | Display the values of the convars for the current game_mode. cl_globallight_debug | devonly, cl | Default: false<br>
+cl_frametime_summary_report_detailed | cl, release | Default: true<br>When a perf report is dumped at the end of the session, should it be detailed? cl_fullupdate | cheat | Force uncompressed update cl_game_mode_convars | devonly, cl | Display the values of the convars for the current game_mode. cl_generate_postdataupdatepreserved | devonly | Default: true<br>Do we invoke PostDataUpdatePreserved callbacks for entities that had no changes but are still in the PVS? cl_globallight_debug | devonly, cl | Default: false<br>
 cl_globallight_depth_bias | devonly, cl | Default: -999<br>
 cl_globallight_expansion | devonly, cl | Default: 200<br>